 He began his career in radio and was Managing Director of LBC from 2002 – 2005.

-George advises the leaders of some of Britain’s biggest firms, charities and organisations on their corporate communications and government relations strategies.
+George advises the leaders of some of the world’s biggest companies and organisations on their strategic communications and advocacy.

-George enjoyed a 22-year career on The Sun newspaper.
-He was the Political Editor for five years, widely regarded as one of the most influential positions in the UK media.
+George enjoyed a 22 year career on The Sun newspaper where he was political editor, widely regarded as the most influential role in British journalism.